tel: +48 22 499 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very advanced devices.
+• Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: